-Pelcome to Berkeley City College and to this defining moment where you have chosen to join a diverse community of learners committed to academic excellence.
+Bienvenidos!
+Welcome to Berkeley City College and to this defining moment where you have chosen to join a college community that is committed to YOUR academic excellence.
 As a member of the BCC community, you will experience an educational community that cares about you, will challenge you, and support you every step of the way.
 The esteemed faculty, classified professionals, and administrators of Berkeley City College work collaboratively to provide you a comprehensive, holistic, and transformational educational experience.

-We believe in the power of education as the engine for cultivating a democratic society, where the hopes and dreams of the community are nurtured.
-Our curriculum is culturally relevant, informed by current industry and community needs, and is recognized for being amongst the colleges with the highest rate of completion and transfer to the California State University (CSU) and University of California (UC) systems.
-With more than 100 degree and certificate programs, there is absolutely space for you to achieve your goals.
+Our college community believes in the power of education as the engine for cultivating a democratic society, where the hopes and dreams of the community are nurtured.
+Our curriculum is culturally relevant, informed by current industry and community needs, and is recognized for being amongst the colleges with the highest rate of completion and transfer to the California State University (CSU)